Artist: Georgia Sagri

 Date: January 19 – March 8, 2012

-Images courtesy of Andreas Melas & Helena Papadopoulos, Athens
+Video and images courtesy of Melas Papadopoulos, Athens

 For her first exhibition with Andreas Melas & Helena Papadopoulos, Georgia Sagri constructs a flexible arrangement of Gardens where plants grow, plastic and ceramic objects appear, actions are traced and replicated by the artist in her performance that will take place at the gallery, on three consecutive evenings.
 A double no or a double yes, a strategy of reappropriation- homeopathic, synchronic, interminable.